 In the secret quest of the first game, you fight Killer Chickens.

 In the secret quest of Dungeon Siege II, you fight Killer Prairie Dogs.

 Many Pokémon would fall under this.
 For that matter, many Mons series critters and cute anime mascots fall into this trope.

 Several of the incredibly powerful "legendaries", like Mew and Jirachi, are certainly small and harmless-looking.
 However, in the game, Mew has good stats and can learn every available technique.
 And Jirachi has a powerful Steel-type Signature Move called Doom Desire, which lets loose a devastating bundle of light on the foe.

 There are so many that they form a category themselves: the "Cute" Legendaries.
 Most of them have stats above the average end-game 'mons, and have moves or abilities that make them utterly devastating.
 Those who aren't are no slouches either.

 The only Pokemon that can learn Metronome, an attack that can randomly use nearly any move in the game, by level up are cute Pokemon.
 "Togepi used Metronome!
 Togepi used Fire Blast!"

-The best example would be the Mystery Dungeon serie.
-Since you are not allowed to evolve your main character until the post-game, the final battle will always be something on the lines of two tiny, cuddly starters punching the crap out of the resident Onlympus Mons.
+The best example would be the Mystery Dungeon series.
+Since you are not allowed to evolve your main character until the post-game, the final battle will always be something on the lines of two tiny, cuddly starters punching the crap out of the resident Olympus Mons.

-The sixth generation introduces the all new Fairy type.
-The type even sounds cute, and three of the four known members certainly.
+The sixth generation introduces the Fairy type.
+The type even sounds cute, and plenty of its members certainly are.
 The type is super-effective against the Dragon type.

 The game features an enemy that looks like a teeny-tiny green ball (described as a plant in the manual).
 Approach it and a gigantic mouth extends from it, killing you instantly — although if you know what you're doing, you can paralyze it in the split-second that it takes for the mouth to reach you.